MaterializeInc/materialize/doc/user/content/sql/show-columns.md

 ---

 `SHOW COLUMNS` lists the columns available for an object.
-This can be a source, subsource, sink, materialized view, view, or table.
+This can be a source, subsource, materialized view, view, or table.

 ## Syntax